juha-h/baresip-studio/README.md

 After cloning the project, generate static libraries and include files to distribution directory using master branch of <a href="https://github.com/juha-h/libbaresip-android">libbaresip-android</a>.

-Then in Android Studio (tested with Android Studio Ladybug | 2024.2.1):
+Then in Android Studio (tested with Android Studio Meerkat | 2024.3.1):

 - Open an existing Android Studio project